Stephen T. Mather, Founding Director of the National Park Service

 For the rest of his life, Stephen T. Mather, the first Director of the National Park Service, would organize and expand the system, and UC played a key role in his efforts.
 His first conference of National Park Superintendents, in 1915, was held on the Berkeley campus; the group lodged in Mather-funded Sigma Chi House.
 Soon, National Park Service offices for Education were established in UC Berkeley’s Hilgard Hall.
 To honor this work, the University granted Mather an honorary degree on Charter Day in 1924.

 When Mather died, memorial plaques were placed in selected national park sites.
-Two are located at places not in the national parks: The Mather Homestead and the Stephen T. Mather Memorial Grove at UC’s Botanical Garden.
+A few are located at places not in the national parks.
+One of those sites is in Berkeley, at the Stephen T. Mather Memorial Grove in UC’s Botanical Garden.

 The Stephen T. Mather Papers are in the Bancroft Library at UC.

 Mather Grove, UC Berkeley Botanical Gardens (2016), photo R.Kehlmann

 Mather Redwood Grove, UC Berkeley Botanical Gardens (2016), photo R.Kehlmann